FrancoYudica/ComputePathTracer/README.md

 **Texture maps**: Texture mapping support for albedo, metallic, roughness, emission and normal textures.

+**Alpha masking**: Cutout transparency support using the alpha channel of albedo textures.
+During ray-triangle intersection, transparent texels are discarded, allowing rays to pass through and find geometry behind them.

 **Depth of Field**: Physically-based camera model with configurable aperture and focal distance.

 **Vertex Interpolation**: Barycentric coordinate interpolation for smooth shading normals, vertex colors, and support for per-vertex attributes.